 or oils for food formulation.

 Palm fat contains Vitamin E tocotrienols and tocopherols, and is free of trans fats.
-It is also currently the most cost-effective and competitively priced source of fat.
-Palm fat with various melting profiles is readily available all year round as the oil palm is a perennial, and not a seasonal crop.
+It is also currently the most cost-effective and competitively-priced source of fat.
+Palm fat with various melting profiles is readily available all year round as the oil palm is a perennial crop, and not a seasonal one.

 Should a balanced diet contain fat?